LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 15 - Order new parking page.md

 });
 ```

-This is pretty much much similar boiler plate for our stores.
+This is pretty much much similar boilerplate for our stores.
 Another method to call API `startParkin()`.
-And two form fields `vehicle_id` and `zone_id` which will be submitted to the backend.
+And two form fields `vehicle_id` and `zone_id` will be submitted to the backend.

 3. This is where it gets more interesting.
-Create new component `src/views/Parkings/OrderParking.vue`.
+Create a new component `src/views/Parkings/OrderParking.vue`.

 ```vue
 <script setup>